 A round-table discussion with the participants regarding the path forward for achieving the COP21 Paris Agreement goals and how nuclear energy and its peaceful application can play a role in that solution in combination with other low carbon energy sources.

-Verónica Garea, Executive Director, Fundación INVAP
+- Verónica Garea, Executive Director, INVAP S.E., Argentine Republic

-Manager: Mr. Nathan Paterson/UK/Rolls-Royce
+Manager: Nathan Paterson/UK/Rolls-Royce

 With constant increasing demand for energy, nuclear power will continue to maintain its role in the world’s low-carbon energy mix and a number of new and refurbished reactors will become operational continuously in global scale.
 At the session, opportunities and challenges surrounding nuclear new build and refurbishment projects will be addressed.
 Impact of declining natural gas prices and public opinion on nuclear after the Fukushima Daiichi nuclear accident will be discussed as they impact the new build and refurbishment projects.
 Lessons Learned from some of the biggest new build and refurbishment projects will also be discussed.

-Ivan Dybov, President, Rosatom LA
+- Ivan Dybov, President, Rosatom LA, Russian Federation

 PLY3.
 Radioactive Waste and Decommissioning: Yesterday’s Legacy, Tomorrow’s Opportunity

-Co-Manager: Ms. Kate Jennings/Australia/ANSTO
+Manager: Kate Jennings/Australia/ANSTO

 Nuclear fuel has helped achieve low-carbon energy mix for decades but the large volume waste from the reactors is still not a well handled commodity.
 This session will focus on how nuclear science and technology can contribute to reduction of nuclear waste, discuss plans for decommissioning of nuclear sites, the challenges and opportunities that come with nuclear fuel and how this waste can be re-used.
 Discussion on one man’s trash is another man’s treasure for radioactive waste will be held.